William R. Cashen Service Award Archives

 DeShana is married to Shane York, who works at UA Anchorage Facilities Maintenance.
 They often attend UAF-UAA sporting events, supporting both universities but always sitting on the Nanook side!
 DeShana enjoys kayaking, fishing and other outdoor water sports, as well as spending time with friends and family.

-2014 William R. Cashen Service Award
+2014 William R. Cashen Service award winner

 Tania Clucas, ’95, ’08